 Employment

-This is key to our clients long term success.
+This is key to our clients’ long-term success.
 Some men come to us with a job, some come already working with a temp agency and many come with no job at all.
-Our goal is to get everyone a job….then a good job…. and then a better job.
-So far in the first half of 2024 it has not been difficult to find work for anyone willing to put in the effort to look.
-As long as they have to proper identification and are without physical or mental limitations, Denver has many opportunities for good entry level employment.
+Our goal is to get everyone a job … then a good job … and then a better job.
+In 2024 it was not difficult to find work for anyone willing to put in the effort to look.
+As long as an individual has proper identification and is without physical or mental limitations, Denver has many opportunities for good entry-level employment.

-Once employed we work with our partners to help our clients get additional training to get jobs that provide a path for advancement and higher incomes.
+Once employed, we work with our partners to help clients get additional training to get jobs that provide a path for advancement and higher incomes.
 This is a big step and is harder for some than others.
-The educational backgrounds of some residents limit their opportunities and we work with them to get enough training in specific areas to find good jobs beyond minimum wage.
+The educational background of some residents limit their opportunities and we work with them to get enough training in specific areas to find good jobs beyond minimum wage.

-Besides our in house employment services we have 3 preferred partners to help our residents get to the level of better jobs: St Francis employment services, Colorado Coalition for the Homeless and Denver Works all provide excellent support for advanced employment opportunities.
+Besides our in-house employment services, we have three preferred partners to help our residents get to the level of better jobs: St. Francis Employment Services; Colorado Coalition for the Homeless; and Denver Works all provide excellent support for advanced employment opportunities.

 Skills Training

-Twice a week provide classes in learning important Life Skills that will help prepare the men for life beyond the shelter.
+Twice a week classes in learning important life skills are provided, that will help prepare the men for life beyond the Program.
 Classes include:

 Financial Skills